Ok, after the last dud, this one is a real winner. However, I wish they would just quit with the obnoxiously long names.

 Remove meatballs with a slotted spoon and put into your serving dish.
 Return heat to high and cook down onion-bell pepper sauce, stirring frequently.
 Once the juices are cooked down, add 1/3 cup rice or white wine and cook down before adding 1 cup chicken broth and 1 tablespoon hoisin sauce.

-time and it turned out great.
+Like last time I made these, I just added the wine and the broth at the same time and it turned out great.
 (Especially the part when I added a little corn starch to thicken the sauce that I am sure would send a shudder through the authors' minds.)

 Once broth is cooked down by half, pour over meatballs to serve.
 I served this over brown rice.